Header Image 1

 School placements

 During your two contrasting school placements, you will develop your teaching skills and classroom practice by learning from expert colleagues who have many years of successful teaching in primary schools.
-Additionally, we provide Experience Days to deepen your understanding of a child’s educational journey, providing insights into Key Stage 2 and the secondary school context.
 We take note of your transport needs and seek to place you in schools that are conveniently located for your individual circumstances.

-As an integral part of the curriculum, four Intensive Training and Practice experiences (ITAPs) focus on pivotal aspects of teaching practice and provide further opportunities to observe, reflect and apply what you have learned, strengthening your understanding of the link between research evidence and classroom practice.
+As an integral part of the curriculum, Immersive Days and Intensive Training and Practice (ITAP) experiences focus on pivotal aspects of teaching practice and provide valuable opportunities to observe, reflect and apply what you have learned.
+Together, they strengthen your understanding of the link between research evidence and classroom practice, while extending your experience across age phases.

 Assessment

-Upon successful completion of the course, you will gain Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE).
-This can be used as the first third of a master's degree (60 credits), should you wish to continue with this accredited professional development.
+Upon successful completion of the programme, you will be awarded Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE) with 60 master’s level credits.
+These credits can be used as the first third of a master’s degree should you wish to continue your accredited professional development.

 Apply now